zumasys/docs/site/mv-connect/api/wgetbody/README.md

 <PageHeader />

-The WGETBODY gets the raw body sent in the web request.
+The `WGETBODY` gets the raw body sent in the web request.
 Only certain content types pass the raw body.
 See the config file to determine which ones.

-## Command Syntax
+## WGETBODY Syntax

 ```
 CALL WGETBODY(BODY)